Pilou97/rock-n-rollup/doc/src/getting-started.md

 # Hello kernel!

-Start by creating a new library-based Cargo project and changing into the new directory:
+Start by creating a new library based Cargo project and changing into the new directory:

 ```bash
 cargo new hello-kernel --lib